 Office hours of both the

-are an opportunity to discuss difficulties you are having with concepts
+are an opportunity to discuss any difficulties you are having with concepts, examples, or

-hours if you have spent time beforehand trying to do the problems.
-All
+hours if you have spent time beforehand trying to do the problems or thinking about what is

-students may go to the office hours of any of the Professors or TAs.
+students may go to the office hours of any of the instructors or TA's.

-These are set at a wide variety of days and times.
+These are arranged to take place at a wide variety of days and times.

-To simply copy solutions from someone else is an Honor Code violation.
+To just copy solutions from someone else is an Honor Code violation.